edulinq/autograder-py/README.md

 ```

 #### `autograder.run.submit` when late

 This command submits a late assingment.
+For more information and examples,
-More information can be found [here](#submitting-an-assignment-late).
+see the [late submission section](#submitting-an-assignment-late) of this document.

 ```sh
 python3 -m autograder.run.submit --allow-late my_file.py